ivafanas/sltbench/doc/examples.md

 # Function with fixture and input values lazy generator

-If input value consumes a lot memory and whole values set doesnot fit into RAM, lazy generator should be used.
+If input value consumes a lot memory and whole values set does not fit into RAM, lazy generator should be used.

 Requirements: